City tour of Singen

 Hohgarten has maintained its status as a prominent meeting place.
 The location is particularly charming during the summer months, when the restaurants extend their outdoor seating and the Narrenbrunnen fountain is a hive of activity.

-The Hegau Archaeological Museum
+The Hegau Museum

 The Hegau Archaeological Museum impresses visitors not only with its extensive collection, but also with the building in which it is housed – Singen Castle, built in 1809 in the late Baroque style.